andrius-ordojan/shutter-pilot/readme.md

 ## TODO

-- [ ] Finish implementing all tests
-- [ ] add filter feature to limit the run to certain filetypes
-- [ ] add option to skip sooc for jpg
+- [ ] add progress bar to scanning
 - [ ] rewrite the github page summery and the readme
 - [ ] release new version
 - [ ] post on reddit
-- [ ] add progress bar to scanning
-- [ ] add concurency to scanning